 No matter what type of institutional investor you are, CARL gives your clients access to an entirely new investment universe of sophisticated hedge funds.

-CARL democratizes access and enables private investors to get into sophisticated quant hedge fund strategies previously only available to institutional investors and the uber-rich.
-We believe that algorithmic investment options and the quantitative approach as a whole should be open to any accredited investor.
+CARL democratizes access and enables private investors to get into sophisticated alternative investment strategies previously only available to institutional investors and the uber-rich.
+We believe that algorithmic investment options and alternative investments as a whole should be open to any accredited investor.

 With its modern and quantitative approach, CARL offers valuable benefits both to you as an institutional investor and to your clients' portfolios.